Demand Insurance Coverage for Breast Cancer Genetic Marker Testing

 Sponsor: The Breast Cancer Site

-Tell Secretary Burwell to adopt a legislation requiring insurance companies to provide coverage for BRCA gene mutation testing
+We must have legislation requiring insurance companies to provide coverage for BRCA gene mutation testing.

-A woman who has inherited a harmful mutation in BRCA1 or BRCA2 is about five times more likely to develop breast cancer than a woman who does not have such a mutation.
-A positive genetic mutation test result can bring relief from uncertainty and allow women to make informed decisions about their future, including taking steps to reduce their cancer risk.
+For these women, a positive genetic mutation test result can bring relief from uncertainty and allow them to make informed decisions about their future, including taking steps to reduce their cancer risk.

+Human life is not an overhead expense meant to be minimized.
 Insurance companies should not have the right to decide who gets funded for testing.
-Take action today — urge Secretary of the Department of Health and Human Services Sylvia Burwell to adopt legislation requiring insurance companies to cover genetic counseling and testing for the BRAC1 and BRAC2 mutations.
-Sign the petition below and tell a friend!
+Sign the petition and demand the Secretary of the Department of Health and Human Services adopt legislation requiring insurance companies to cover genetic counseling and testing for the BRCA1 and BRCA2 mutations.

 I urge you to adopt legislation requiring all insurance companies to provide coverage for BRCA gene testing upon recommendation from a medical professional.
 Breast cancer is the most common malignancy in women and the second leading cause of cancer death, and unfortunately most of us know at least one mother, sister, or friend who has been touched by this disease.